-One of Roundhay’s lesser known gems, The White House has a decent sized pub garden for drinkers to enjoy on sunny days that just cry out for outdoor drinking.
-It’s a family friendly pub, so don’t be surprised to find more than one generation tucking into hearty pub grub out on the patio, surrounded by greenery.
+One of Roundhay’s lesser-known gems, The White House has a decent sized pub garden for drinkers to enjoy on sunny days.
+It’s a family-friendly pub, so don’t be surprised to find more than one generation tucking into hearty pub grub out on the patio, surrounded by greenery.
 They’ll likely meet your drinks needs too, with a decent wine menu, as well as cask beer, cider and lager – all of which is best enjoyed outside of course.

 The White House, 55 Wetherby Road, Roundhay, Leeds, West Yorkshire, LS8 2JU.

 The Old Ball is a vibrant pizza kitchen with a brilliant beer garden.
 There’s a sizeable patio looking out over Brownberrie Lane in Horsforth and it’s the perfect place to devour their homemade, stonebaked pizza or even just a couple of drinks under the blazing summer sun.
 They have canopies too, if you prefer a bit of shade.

 The Old Ball, Brownberrie Lane, Horsforth, Leeds, West Yorkshire, LS18 5SB.